sasgithub/sasgithub/README.md

 ⚡ Strange facts
   - First brain transplant 1968
   - First full body transplant 1971
-  - Reseach in this are band by the National Research Act of 1974
+  - Reseach in this are banned by the National Research Act of 1974